larsiusprime/boardgames/dragon_pants/README.md

  C. Hand Limit

  Players have a hand limit of 3 cards.
-If a player ever gains a fourth card, that player must immediately discard one of their cards (their choice).
+If at any moment a player holds 4 cards (whether by drawing a new card or stealing it from another player), that player must immediately discard one of their cards (their choice).

  D. Re-shuffling

  When a player spends an action to draw a card from the Deck of Power, but there are no cards available, that player takes all the cards in the discard pile, shuffles them, and places them on the board face-down as a replenished Deck of Power.
 The player then draws their card from the top of the Deck of Power.

+4. Biting other dragons

+ A player may *bite* another player by moving their dragon into the same tile as the other player's dragon.
+The biting dragon  now occupies that tile, and the bitten dragon moves back to their den tile.
+Additionally, the biting dragon selects one power card from the bitten dragon and takes it into their hand.

 ##Cards